The EPIC fellowship is open to all California community college faculty and academic staff.

 - Curricular Unit or Extra-Academic Program Development.
 Fellows work with the Stanford Program on International and Cross-Cultural Education to develop innovative curricular materials and extra-academic programs to implement in their classrooms and at their home campuses.

-- Meals and lodging will be provided for summer intensive workshop and end-of-year symposium, as well as travel expenses up to $500 for each.
+- Meals and lodging will be provided for summer intensive workshop and end-of-year symposium, as well as travel expenses up to $500 for each (please note that the summer intensive may be held remotely depending on health conditions).

 - The fellowship term includes access to Stanford library resources.